hauntsaninja/pyp/README.md

 `pyp` requires Python 3.6 or above.

+## How it works

+`pyp` will statically analyse the input code to detect unused variables.
+Based on what it finds, it will proceed to transform the AST of the input code as needed.
+We then compile and execute the result, or if using `--explain`, unparse the AST back to source code.

 ## Examples

 This section will walk you through the details of using `pyp`, and hopefully replace your needs